Neo-noen/shrimp/README.md

 The `shrimp` module is a light weight data store handling module.
 It currently is in it's very early stages of development, therefore might be missing some features or diverse choices of data stores.
 `shrimp` only supports JSON file datastores as of now.

 Key features:
 - Managing multiple datastores at once.
 - Commiting to datastores to avoid corruption during runtime.
 - Basic CRUD and batched operations with "data models". (not really lol)
+- The ability to disable logs, set default data,... for individual datastores, providing customization.

 Here is a minimal example of how you would generally use the `shrimp` module.